-Sugar Edges up as Concern Ebbs About Global Surplus
+Sugar Edges Up as Concern Ebbs About Global Surplus

 Continue Reading Below

-Raw sugar futures for July delivery added 1% to 14.12 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar futures for July delivery added 1.1% to settle at 14.14 cents a pound on the ICE Futures U.S. exchange, extending gains for the front-month contract into a third consecutive session.

 After a lengthy negotiation, the U.S. and Mexico reached an agreement that reduces the allowed amount of refined sugar for Mexican imports from 53% to 30%, but maintains the access for Mexican sugar to the U.S. market.
 The deal would essentially reduce the chances that Mexican sugar would be diverted onto global markets, which provided some support to world sugar prices over recent sessions.